|Current Station | RigExpert AA-170 Antenna Analyzer | Omni VII Second Receiver | N4PY Software | Picasa|

 I have added a second receiver to the OMNI VII.
-There is a modification that can be made to the O7 that will route the signal from the Antenna 1 jack on the O7 to the two spare RCA jacks on the back of the radio.
+There is a modification that can be made to the Omni VII that will route the signal from the Antenna 1 jack on the radio to the two spare RCA jacks on the back of the radio.

 The antenna jack of the second receiver is connected to these two spare jacks using a Y cable.
-These jacks are protected when the O7 is in transmit mode.
+These jacks are protected when the radio is in transmit mode.